SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 List **all furniture** inside the store.

-Display the appropriate links in the navigation bar, based on user session.
+Display the appropriate links in the navigation bar, based on the user session.

 Clicking on any of the `[Details]` buttons should **redirect to details**.

-[image assetsSrc="js-application-applocatopns-routing-furniture-store-1.png" /]
+[image assetsSrc="js-application-applocatopns-routing-furniture-store-1.jpg" /]

 [/slide]